All Episodes

 We have to get much tougher.

-We have to get much smarter, and we have to get much less politically correct.
+And we have to get much less politically correct.

 We're so politically correct that we're afraid to do anything.

-And that's not only our country, that's other countries too, that are having very similar problems.
+And that's not only our country, that's other countries too that are having very similar problems.

-And we have to get tough, we have to get smart, we have to do what's right to protect our citizens.
+We have to do what's right to protect our citizens.

 The ISIS logo on it.

-Glad you're with us 25 now till the top of the hour, the Halloween terrorist attack, New York City.
+25 now until the top of the hour, the Halloween terrorist attack, New York City.

 Well, that's what Chuck Schumer bragged that he had authored.